dmarkrollins/pairity/README.md

 Glad you asked.
 We're always looking for contributions.

-Read our [Contributor Guide](https://github.com/dmarkrollins/pairity/wiki/Contributor-Guide) to get started.
+- Read our [Contributor Guide](https://github.com/dmarkrollins/pairity/wiki/Contributor-Guide) to get started.

-You'll want to install [Meteor](https://www.meteor.com) if you don't already have it installed.
+- You'll want to install [Meteor](https://www.meteor.com) if you don't already have it installed.

-Pull the code, npm install and you should be good to go.
+- Pull the code, npm install and you should be good to go.

-To run the app run `npm run start` from the application root folder.
+- To run the app run `npm run start` from the application root folder.

+- To run tests use `npm run test' from the application root folder.